Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Abstract

 \section{Abstract}

-\baselineskip=9pt \dbscan is a well-known density-based clustering algorithm to discover clusters of arbitrary shape.
-The efforts to parallelize the algorithm on GPUs often suffer from high thread execution divergence (for example, due to asynchronous calls to range queries).
-In this paper, we propose a new general framework for \dbscan on GPUs, and propose two tree-based algorithms within that framework.
-Both algorithms fuse neighbor search with updating clustering information, and differ in their treatment of dense regions of the data.
-We show that the cost of computing clusters is at most twice the cost of neighbor determination in parallel.
-We compare the proposed algorithms with existing GPU implementations, and demonstrate their competitiveness and excellent performance in the presence of a fast traversal structure (bounding volume hierarchy).
-In addition, we show that the memory usage can be reduced by processing the neighbors of an object on the fly without storing them.
+DBSCAN is a well-known density-based clustering algorithm to discover arbitrary shape clusters.
+While conceptually simple in serial, the algorithm is challenging to efficiently parallelize on manycore GPU architectures.
+Common pitfalls, such as asynchronous range query calls, result in high thread execution divergence in many implementations.
+In this paper, we propose a new framework for GPU-accelerated DBSCAN, and describe two tree-based algorithms within that framework.
+Both algorithms fuse the search for neighbors with updating cluster information, but differ in their treatment of dense regions of the data.
+We show that the time taken to compute clusters is at most twice that of determination of the neighbors.
+We compare the proposed algorithms with existing CPU and GPU implementations, and demonstrate their competitiveness and performance using a fast traversal structure (bounding volume hierarchy) for low dimensional data.
+We also show that the memory usage can be reduced by processing object neighbors dynamically without storing them.